-Construction is a Double Option subject taken in both Options A and B. You cannot also take Product Design in Block C&D.
+Construction is a Double Option subject taken in both Options A and B.

 PE

 Two PE courses are available - a GCSE and a National Course.
 Students are asked to opt for PE and staff will then allocate students onto the correct course based on suitability.